Election-Tech-Initiative/electionguard-cpp/README.md

     C:\msys64\usr\bin
     ```

-#### 🚧 The Procedure Entrypoint could not be located
+#### 🚧 The Procedure Entry Point Could not be Located

-when compiling using shared libraries, you may encounter an error when running the unit tests project.
+When compiling with shared libraries, you may encounter an error running the unit tests project.
 This is likely due to windows resolving the incorrect implementation of `libstdc++-6.dll`.
 Solving this depends on your use case, but you can either ensure that the path modifications made above appear before any other paths which include this library (e.g. c\Windows\System32\), or you can include a copy of the correct DLL in the output folder.
 [See this StackOverflow post for more information](https://stackoverflow.com/questions/18668003/the-procedure-entry-point-gxx-personality-v0-could-not-be-located)

 ## Build